Distance: 24 miles out and back Elevation gain: 3110 ft

 Click on all photos to enlarge

 The elevation profile on RidewithGPS is misleading, because it makes it look like a medium-steep 2.5-mile slog.
-It’s nothing of the sort—it’s constantly altering pitch, and it’s got several marvelous whoop-de-doos that break up the climbing.
+It’s nothing of the sort—it’s constantly up and down, and it’s got several marvelous whoop-de-doos that break up the climbing.
 The serpentine contour makes the return descent a delight and a challenge, and you can roll the whoop-de-doos at 25 mph.
 It’s like Disney designed it.

 This is a ride where you should consider getting off the bike.
 The boulders provide world-famous rock scrambling, and the road follows Tuttle Creek, which is a real, babbling desert creek full of actual water that is often just feet from the road, so foot-dabbling is easy and rewarding.